at-import/breakpoint/README.markdown

 Breakpoint makes the following assumptions:

-* All queries are assumed to be screen queries.
+* All queries are assumed to be for all media types.
 This can be overwritten by specifying the media you'd like to query against as the second parameter in the breakpoint mixin.
 * A single value query is assumed to be against the `min-width` feature.
-This can be overwritten by adding the feature you'd like to query against.
+This can be overwritten by adding the feature you'd like to query against or by changing the provided default variable.
 * A two value query is assumed to be against the `min-width`/`max-width` feature pair.
-This can be overwritten by adding the feature you'd like to query against.
+This can be overwritten by adding the feature you'd like to query against or by changing the provided default variable.
 * Unprefixed `device-pixel-ratio` queries are transformed into the standard `resolution` breakpoint based on the [W3C recommendation for how to do so](http://www.w3.org/blog/CSS/2012/06/14/unprefix-webkit-device-pixel-ratio/).
 This can be overwritten by passing in prefixed the needed prefixed feature.

+If you'd prefer to use string names to identify your queries as opposed to variables, check out [Respond-To](https://github.com/snugug/respond-to); a string based naming API for Breakpoint.

 ## Requirements